 Focus on affordable housing

-LHIA grants fund the expansion and preservation of affordable housing for rental and ownership to help municipalities meet their negotiated LCA housing goals.
+LHIA grants support the production and preservation of affordable rental and ownership housing to help municipalities meet their negotiated LCA housing goals.
 Grant funds cover gap financing costs such as land/property/structure acquisition, demolition, site preparation (such as water, sewer, roads), general construction/structural additions, alterations and rehabilitation, interior and exterior finishing, roofing, electrical, plumbing, heating and ventilation.
 Soft costs, such as architects fees and travel expenses, are ineligible.

 The Metropolitan Council partners with Minnesota Housing, the Family Housing Fund, and others to implement the LHIA program.
 Communities participating in the Metropolitan Livable Communities Local Housing Incentives Program may apply for LHIA funding through the Minnesota Housing Consolidated RFP.

 When submitting an application, municipalities must include an Acknowledgment of Receptivity form from the local unit of government and agree to match grant funding on a dollar-for-dollar basis.

 - May 17 - Multifamily Intent to Apply Letters Due

 - June 3 - Single Family Applications Due.
 Single family RFP.

 - June 3 - Multifamily Applications Due.
 Multifamily RFP.